Comfort is a Trap: Don’t Get stuck in the Wrong Job!

 These are signals from your intelligent body telling you that you’re overconsuming your energy on something that doesn’t give anything back.
 You must take these signs seriously before you hit the wall of anxiety or, even worse, burnout.

-To that gentleman, I say: congratulations on getting out of the prison.
+And to that gentleman, I would say: congratulations on getting out of the prison.
 Now you can learn to swim in the bigger ocean and never is too let to break free.
 It might feel scary at first, but believe me, the only thing we have to fear is fear itself.